 We have put in measures to help provide improved travel options during construction and will undertake disruptive work during holiday periods, weekends and at night where possible.

-From 19 August a Park and Ride service will be available at Lloyd Elsmore Park, providing 300 car spaces next to the netball courts.* This Park and Ride connects the 729 express bus service from Howick, through to Panmure Station.
+A Park and Ride service is available at Lloyd Elsmore Park, providing 300 car spaces next to the netball courts.
+This Park and Ride connects the 729 express bus service from Howick, through to Panmure Station.
 The 728 service runs between the Park and Ride, and Panmure Station.

 "To minimise congestion, I'm choosing to take the train and bus to and from University."

 Whether it's carpooling with friends, shopping local or taking the walking school bus you can save on fuel, and you can get to know your community better.